How to Plan Your Retirement Income

 Stocks and Bonds

-It is important to remember all asset classes carry some risks, but these risks come with trade-offs.
-For example, stocks are prone to short-term volatility, but have historically provided higher growth (capital appreciation) over long time periods than any other similarly liquid asset.
+IIt is important to remember all asset classes carry some risks.
+For example, stocks are prone to short-term volatility, but have historically provided higher growth (i.e., capital appreciation) over long time periods than other assets with similar liquidity.

 Bonds, alternatively, have shown lower growth but tend to be less volatile in the short-term.
-But, this does not mean that they are risk-free.
+This does not, however, mean that they are risk-free.
 There is usually some risk that the bond issuer will not repay you, or that interest rates will rise and thereby depress a bond’s value in the market.

 Bonds Have Risks, Too

-Perhaps more significantly, if you’re a long-term investor, holding too much of your portfolio in bonds can leave you at risk for not having enough growth to reach your long-term goals.
-While they can be very useful for generating income, they may be less useful in helping your investment portfolio keep pace with rising costs of living.
+If you’re a long-term investor, holding too much of your portfolio in bonds can leave you lacking the growth you need to reach your long-term goals.
+While bonds can be very useful for generating income, they may be less useful in helping your investment portfolio keep pace with rising costs of living.

 Person working on a laptop and taking notes on a graph